Trip recording lifecycle

 Trip Detection: the SDK does not start instantly at the beginning of the trip.
 There is a variable delay during which the application identifies that a trip might be in progress.
 If the probability is high enough, the application turns on the GPS sensor and starts to analyze the vehicle's speed.

 Trip confirmation: the trip is not validated immediately.
 Beforehand, the SDK checks if the trip speed is consistent with that of a motor vehicle.
-If this is not the case, the trip will be cancelled naturally and no data will be stored locally (and no data will be transmitted to the DriveQuant's server).
+If this is not the case, the trip will be canceled naturally and no data will be stored locally (and no data will be transmitted to the DriveQuant's server).

 Trip Recording: if the trip is confirmed by the SDK, then the data are recorded locally for the entire trip.